post written by Esther Filbrun

 Author: Elizabeth Yates

-Major Themes: 19th century (1800s), New England, Children’s Books, Frontier and Pioneer Life
+Major Themes: Faith, Historical Fiction, Itinerants, New England, Children’s Books, Frontier and Pioneer Life

 Synopsis: Jared Austin longs to be a man, but when past conflicts with present and he is suspected of witchcraft, will his faith sustain him?